rdforte/.dotfiles/README.md

 dotfiles checkout
 ```

-If you already have some of the dotfiles present, you will see this error.
+If you already have some of the dotfiles present, you will see a similar error.

 ```
 error: The following untracked working tree files would be overwritten by checkout: